 Once OptimizePress is ready to use, go to Funnels > Create New Funnel and select the type of sales funnel you want to create.

-In this window, you can choose to either create a funnel from scratch or add a sales funnel template and edit it according to your existing product.
+In this window, you can create a funnel from scratch, add a sales funnel template, and edit it according to your existing product.

-Since creating a funnel from scratch requires more time and stronger knowledge, in this example we will proceed with creating a sales funnel using a pre-built template.
+Since creating a funnel from scratch requires more time and stronger knowledge, we will proceed with creating a sales funnel using a pre-built template in this example.

 Step #4: Select a Pre-Built Funnel Template